 Database[DATABASE_PROP]

-Since we are going to use this connection with Microsoft SQL Server we will not use a property to set the "ODBC Driver" parameter and we will hard-code it instead.
+Given that this connection will be used with Microsoft SQL Server, we will not utilize a property to configure the "ODBC Driver" option but will instead hard-code it.

 Microsoft SQL Server settings